 In addition to its advocacy efforts, TANY provides important learning opportunities and resources.
 Recently, workforce development has become a top priority of the association as well.

-For over 80 years, TANY has been the voice of trucking.
+For more than 90 years, TANY has been the voice of trucking.
 The association will continue to work on priorities matters that preserve the integrity of the industry.